TMTecnologia/afiado/CONTRIBUTING.md

 Thank you for your interest in contributing to Afiado!
 We welcome contributions from everyone.

+## Frequently Asked Question

+### Why Portuguese?

+Currently, we are a product focused on the Brazilian market; but the code is documented in English.

+But as for opening issues and giving feedback, you are welcome to write in the language you feel more confortable.

+If any maintainers know the language, we will respond in the same language, otherwise we will default to responding in English and using the translation option from GitHub.

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
 Please read [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) before proceeding.